GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 Don't forget to rebuild your project after you've done this so you download the pebble engine into your project!

 Next up, we need a pebble template to render.
-Let's create a new `/messages` route which will take the messages from the database and, rather than serving up a json list, we'll serve an HTML template with our messages displayed as a list:
+Let's create a new <span class="code-snippet">/messages</span> route which will take the messages from the database and, rather than serving up a json list, we'll serve an HTML template with our messages displayed as a list:

 <span class="font-weight-bold">src/main/kotlin/demo/DemoApplication.kt</span>
 <pre class="p-2 bg-primary text-light">